dainq97/fake-bank/README.md

 Customer

-- id: A primary key unique field used to identify each customer, using the UUID data type.
+- id (Primary key): A unique field used to identify each customer, using the UUID data type.
 - name: The name of the customer, cannot be null.
 - email: The email address of the customer, cannot be null.
 - phone: The phone number of the customer, cannot be null.